Scuba Diving in the Galapagos Islands: Everything you need to know before booking your dream scuba adventure.

 The Galapagos Islands were one of the sites in that first list.
 Then in 1984, the Galapagos National Park, a biosphere reserve, was added.
 And later, in 2001, UNESCO extended the World Heritage site designation to the entire Galapagos Marine Reserve.

-The Galapagos Marine reserve was created in 1986 with an area of 70,000 square kms (27000 square miles) and it was extended to its current area of 133,000 square kms (51,350 square miles), in 1998.
-Making it one of the biggest marine reserves in the world at that time.
+The Galapagos Marine Reserve was brought into existence in 1986 with an area of 70,000 square km (27000 square miles) and it was extended to its current area of 133,000 square km (51,350 square miles), in 1998.
+Making it one of the largest marine reserves in the world at that time.

 Currently, there are conservation efforts to extend the marine reserve to safeguard the vulnerable marine species within the marine reserve.
-And to stop the increase pressure from fishing fleets and illegal fishing.
-Click here to support this project and sign the petition
+And to stop the increased pressure from fishing fleets and illegal fishing.
+Click here to support this project and sign the petition.

 What Makes the Galapagos Islands So Special?